On this page

 Nebraska has a combination of statutes that would make it expressly clear that Online Poker is illegal throughout the State.
 First of all, other than State-Regulated games that have been expressly authorized, betting, 'Something of value,' is a misdemeanor that can carry penalties for both players and operators with the penalties for operators being more strict.
 The law also directly states that it is not considered a defense to argue that the gambling occurred in a jurisdiction in which the gambling would be legal, which is highly relevant, because that is a provision (it would seem) that could only apply to forms of Online Gambling, including poker.

-The most recent bill even relating to Poker in the State of Nebraska was introduced by State Senator Tyson Larson and may have been the most one-sided Bill in history!
+The 2015 bill relating to Poker in the State of Nebraska was introduced by State Senator Tyson Larson and may have been the most one-sided Bill in history!
 The bill recognized Poker as primarily a game of skill and would authorize liquor-license owners to operate Live Poker within their establishments enabling them to take a rake of up to 5% on cash games and entry fees of up to 10% on tournaments.
 However, the rake and entry fees would be transmitted directly to the State of Nebraska with the owners/operators of the establishments getting exactly nothing of the proceeds for their endeavors.

-Surprisingly, in January of this year, even though the Bill amounted to a revenue tax of 100% on the operators, the bill failed to get through the Legislature.
 The reason for the failure of the bill was largely one of perceived social concerns, so it is doubtful that Nebraska would ever legalize Online Poker, since a game with a 100% effective tax is unsatisfactory.

 New Hampshire